 The Chesapeake Bay Watershed has faced a long history of water quality challenges.
 Dedicated organizations fight tirelessly towards solutions by conserving natural areas, raising awareness, and championing technological improvements.
 High-quality data is crucial for making informed decisions for the river and communities that depend upon it.
-The WQDM Program’s goal is to help drive this effort forward by providing real-time monitoring data to the public.
+The Water Quality Monitoring Program’s goal is to help drive this effort forward by providing real-time monitoring data to the public.

 The program will provide an open-source, real-time water quality data monitoring program to help increase frequency and ease of data collection and review.
-There are current efforts by Riverkeepers and other Conservationists to collect water quality data, but these efforts are decentralized, primarily volunteer-based, and lack consistent support.
+There are current efforts by watershed organizations to collect water quality data, but these efforts are decentralized, primarily volunteer-based, and lack consistent support.

 This program will provide support to new and existing efforts for data collection, public outreach and education and coordination with community members on the status of our shared water systems.